Akuli/teek/docs/tkinter.rst

 Porting from Tkinter
 ====================

-If you have some tkinter code and you would like to switch to pythotk, you came to the right place.
-This page lists differences between tkinter and pythotk.
+If you have some tkinter code and you would like to switch to teek, you came to the right place.
+This page lists differences between tkinter and teek.
 You might also find this page interesting if you are an experienced tkinter programmer.